TLCTC Framework Glossary

 - Detect (NIST CSF Function)

-- Within the TLCTC Control Framework, tasks and controls designed to identify the occurrence of a cyber event related to a specific Threat Cluster.
+- Within the TLCTC Control Framework used as Control Objective Category for tasks and controls designed to identify the occurrence of a cyber event related to a specific Threat Cluster.

 E